Looking for some x-rated but enlightening bedtime reading?

 “The fast-reading memoir whips from knowing to naive and back as it tracks its plucky protagonist from ugly-duckling school days to international adult superstardom.”

-An infamous name in the porn industry, Traci Lords only played a part in the business for a couple of years from 1984 to 1986.
-However, it was the fact that Lords famously faked her ID to appear in adult movies when she was just 15 that earned her a place in the unofficial Hall of Fame.
+Lords only played a part in the business for a couple of years from 1984 to 1986.
+However, it was the fact that she famously faked her ID to appear in adult movies when she was just 15 that earned her a place in the unofficial Hall of Fame.

 Her autobiography, titled Underneath It All, follows her story as she runs away from home at the age of 14 to pursue her dream of a modeling career.
 What follows, as we all know, is an addiction to cocaine and sex which led to her short career in blue movies before an explosive revelation about her true age.